Neshke/neshke/README.md

 ## 🌐 XE.com Experience

-**Role:** Frontend Engineer

-- Led the migration of XE.com’s main web platform from Vue 2/Vuex to Vue 3/Pinia and JavaScript to TypeScript
+- Contributed to the migration of XE.com’s main web platform from Vue 2/Vuex to Vue 3/Pinia and JavaScript to TypeScript
 - Architected and implemented new features for international money transfer, currency conversion, and user onboarding
 - Built reusable UI components and design systems for high-traffic fintech applications
 - Collaborated with backend, QA, and product teams to deliver secure, scalable solutions